Aumann's agreement theorem: Extensions

 Monderer and Samet relaxed the assumption of common knowledge and assumed instead common $p$-belief of the posteriors of the agents.
 They gave an upper bound of the distance between the posteriors $x_a$.
 This bound approaches 0 when $p$ approaches 1.

 Ziv Hellman relaxed the assumption of a common prior and assumed instead that the agents have priors that are $\varepsilon$-close in a well defined metric.
 He showed that common knowledge of the posteriors in this case implies that they are $\varepsilon$-close.
 When $\varepsilon$ goes to zero, Aumann's original theorem is recapitulated.

 Nielsen extended the theorem to non-discrete models in which knowledge is described by $\sigma$-algebras rather than partitions.

 Knowledge which is defined in terms of partitions has the property of negative introspection.
 That is, agents know that they do not know what they do not know.
 However, it is possible to show that it is impossible to agree to disagree even when knowledge does not have this property.

 Halpern and Kets argued that players can agree to disagree in the presence of ambiguity, even if there is a common prior.
 However, allowing for ambiguity is more restrictive than assuming heterogeneous priors.

 The impossibility of agreeing to disagree, in Aumann's theorem, is a necessary condition for the existence of a common prior.
 A stronger condition can be formulated in terms of bets.
 A bet is a set of random variables $f_a$, one for each agent $a$, such that $\sum_a f_a=0$ (the idea being that no money is created or destroyed, only transferred, in these bets).
 The bet is favorable to agent $a$ in a state $s$ if the expected value of $f_a$ at $s$ is positive.

 The impossibility of agreeing on the profitability of a bet is a stronger condition than the impossibility of agreeing to disagree, and moreover, it is a necessary and sufficient condition for the existence of a common prior.

-Nayebi has studied the communication complexity of computationally unbounded and bounded Bayesians agreeing without common priors, establishing no-free-lunch theorems (lower bounds) on AI alignment.